TejasSheth104/ReverseImageQuerying/README.md

 # Reverse Image Querying

 ## Steps to Execute -
-00. Extract data.zip to 'data/image00.jpg' format
+00. Extract contents of data.zip to 'data/' folder
 01. Run the [Jupyter Notebook](code.ipynb) to generate the pickle file
 02. Use the command `streamlit run app.py`
 03. Follow the Local URL to view the Web App